invertedv/freddie/README.md

     - reo flag
     - property value at origination
     - file names from which the loan was loaded
-    - QA results
+    - QA results.
+There are three sets of fields:
-         - There are two fields -- one for monthly data and one for static data.
-         - The QA results are in keyval format: <field name>:<result>.  result: 0 if pass, 1 if fail.
+          - The nested table qa that has two arrays:
-         - The flag is set to 1 if any of the values of a monthly field fails.
+                - field.
+The name of a field that has validation issues.
+                - cntFail.
+The number of months for which this field failed qa.
+For static fields, this value will be 1.
+           - allFail.
+An array of field names which failed for qa.
+For monthly fields, this means the field failed for all months.

 The command-line parameters are: